billkenney/update_max3_plus3/readme.md

 for the plus3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`

+for the smart3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-smart3.cfg ; mv printer-smart3.cfg ~/klipper_config/config/printer.cfg`

-8. to install the screen firmware (which is not necessary if you've already installed the latest firmware on your printer), run `sudo mv /root/800_480.tft.bak /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient):
+8. to install the screen firmware for the max3 or the plus3 (which is not necessary if you've already installed the latest firmware on your printer), run `sudo mv /root/800_480.tft.bak /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient)

+if you have the plus3, run `wget --no-check-certificate https://raw.githubusercontent.com/billkenney/qidi_3series_recovery/main/800_480-smart3.tft ; sudo mv 800_480-smart3.tft /root/800_480.tft`, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient)

 ![IMG_2028](https://github.com/billkenney/update_max3_plus3/assets/30010560/f5cf29b5-9c42-475f-9e84-a78b302265bf)